-Marvell Technology Inc. (MRVL) Upgraded Issued by Wall Street Gurus
+Marvell Technology Inc. (MRVL) upgraded Issued by Wall Street Gurus

 Sponsored

-MRVL currently public float of 847.59M and currently shorts hold a 2.12% ratio of that float.
-Today, the average trading volume of MRVL was 11.35M shares.
+The average price from analysts is $71.21, which is $29.02 above the current price.
+MRVL currently public float of 847.59M and currently shorts hold a 2.20% ratio of that float.
+Today, the average trading volume of MRVL was 11.45M shares.

 MRVL’s Market Performance

-MRVL stocks went down by -0.43% for the week, with a monthly drop of -6.71% and a quarterly performance of -22.92%, while its annual performance rate touched -45.02%.
-The volatility ratio for the week stands at 5.32% while the volatility levels for the past 30 days are set at 6.09% for Marvell Technology Inc. The simple moving average for the period of the last 20 days is 1.58% for MRVL stocks with a simple moving average of -28.71% for the last 200 days.
+MRVL stocks went up by 11.24% for the week, with a monthly jump of 10.78% and a quarterly performance of -21.86%, while its annual performance rate touched -40.96%.
+The volatility ratio for the week stands at 5.66% while the volatility levels for the past 30 days are set at 5.87% for Marvell Technology Inc. The simple moving average for the period of the last 20 days is 11.09% for MRVL stocks with a simple moving average of -20.92% for the last 200 days.

 Analysts’ Opinion of MRVL